All Australians deserve to age well and with dignity, whether they choose to be at home or in residential aged care.

 Who we are

-The Australians Deserve to Age Well campaign is run by the National Aged Care Alliance – a coalition of 48 aged care consumer advocates, service providers, professionals and unions to reform Australia’s aged care system and make sure all Australians can age well.
+The Australians Deserve to Age Well campaign is run by the National Aged Care Alliance (NACA) – a coalition of 51 aged care consumer advocates, service providers, professionals and unions to reform Australia’s aged care system and make sure all Australians can age well.

-In 2009 the then 25 members of the National Aged Care Alliance (the Alliance) joined forces to come up with a vision statement on how to improve Australia’s aged care system.
-The Alliance campaigned for this vision and gained a Productivity Commission Inquiry into aged care.
+The then 25 members of the National Aged Care Alliance (NACA) joined forces to come up with a vision statement on how to improve Australia’s aged care system.
+NACA campaigned for this vision and gained a Productivity Commission Inquiry into aged care.